Weronika Araśniewicz

-Weronika Araśniewicz (born 15 March 2008) is a Polish professional footballer who plays as a midfielder for German club VfL Wolfsburg, on loan from Spanish club FC Barcelona C, and the Poland under-19 football team.
+Weronika Araśniewicz (born 15 March 2008) is a Polish professional footballer who plays as a midfielder for Frauen-Bundesliga club VfL Wolfsburg and the Poland national team.

 Club career

 Diamenty Warsaw

 Araśniewicz joined Diamenty Warsaw in 2022.

 FC Barcelona C

 On 31 July 2024, Spanish side FC Barcelona C announced the signing of Araśniewicz.

-Loan to Wolfsburg
+Wolfsburg

 On 2 July 2025, Araśniewicz was sent on a season-long to German club VfL Wolfsburg, joining their under-20 team in the 2.
 Frauen-Bundesliga.

+On 16 July 2026, VfL Wolfsburg activated the buy option in Araśniewicz's loan deal, and promoted her to the senior team after signing a two-year deal.

 International career

 Araśniewicz participated in the 2024 UEFA Women's Under-17 Championship, leading Poland under-17s to third place.

 During the 2025 UEFA Women's Under-19 Championship, she scored three goals in three games as Poland exited the tournament at the group stage.

+Araśniewicz made her debut for the senior national team on 7 March 2026 in a 4–1 loss to France in a 2027 FIFA World Cup qualifier.